 Lateral ankle sprains and metatarsal stress fractures (also known as ‘Dancer’s Fracture’ which affects the distal shaft of the fifth metatarsal) are closely related.
 The mechanism involves an inward rotation whilst the foot is axially loaded in a plantar-flexed position (McCormack et al. 2018).
 Prem et al. (2016) found 23% of dancers suffered with chronic ankle instability, which subsequently predisposes them to ‘dancers fracture’.
 Inversion injuries such as these can cause secondary pathologies including osteochondral lesions to the talus and posterior impingement (Smith et al. 2015).
 Therefore, physiotherapists need to be vigilant when assessing foot and ankle injuries to ensure other injuries are not missed, causing problems later down the line.

 Here are some of the most common injuries and their symptoms:

 “My calf feels tight and it is painful down into my heel.
 It hurts during jump routines.”

-- The Achilles tendon is what joins your calf muscles to your heel bone.
+- The Achilles tendon joins your calf muscles to your heel bone

-- This is the most common tendon injury among dancers.
+- This is the most common tendon injury in dancers

-- The Achilles helps with all foot movements; therefore it is constantly being irritated during dance.
+- The Achilles tendon helps with all foot movements; therefore it is constantly irritated during dance

 - This condition causes pain swelling, stiffness and weakness of the Achilles tendon (Brukner & Khan, 2009).